davedelong/Demos/README.markdown

 Some demos showing various concepts relating to Objective-C and Cocoa.

+## AutozeroingArray

+An `NSMutableArray` subclass that maintains auto-zeroing weak references to its items.
+Should work on both iOS and Mac OS X, regardless of GC mode.

 ## DDURLBuilder

 `DDURLBuilder` is essentially a mutable `NSURL`.
 You can use it to customize the host, path, query, fragment, username, password, etc of an `NSURL`.